Engineering-Research-and-Development/iotagent-aas/docker/README.md

 section of the IoT Agent Library
 [Installation Guide](https://iotagent-node-lib.readthedocs.io/en/latest/installationguide/index.html#configuration).

-Further settings for IoT Agent for OPC-UA itself - can be found in the IoT Agent for OPC-UA [Installation Guide](https://iotagent-aas.readthedocs.io/en/latest/installationguide/index.html#configuration).
+Further settings for IoT Agent for AAS itself - can be found in the IoT Agent for AAS [Installation Guide](https://iotagent-aas.readthedocs.io/en/latest/installationguide/index.html#configuration).

 ## How to build an image